Fortune Cookie History

 The Mysterious Origin of the Fortune Cookie

 Fortune Cookies Actually Originated in California!It is actually an American invention originating in California.
-There are many theories, and much speculation surrounding the mysterious origin of the fortune cookie.
-As to in which city the fortune cookie originated and as to who invented it, Chinese-American, Japanese-American or 14th century revolutionists, there has been much debate.
+There are many theories, and much speculation surrounding the mysterious origin of the fortune cookie, regarding in which city the fortune cookie originated and who invented it--Chinese-American, Japanese-American or 14th century revolutionists--there has been much debate.
 In 1983, there was even a mock trial held in San Francisco's pseudo-legal Court of Historical Review to determine the origins of the fortune cookie.

 Legendary History of the Fortune Cookie #1